Goliath heron: Habitat

 The Goliath heron is very aquatic, even by heron standards, rarely venturing far from a water source and preferring to fly along waterways rather than move over land.
-Important habitats can include lakes, swamps, mangrove wetlands, reefs with few cool water, sometimes river deltas.
+Important habitats can include lakes, swamps, mangrove wetlands, reefs with cool water, sometimes river deltas.
 It typically is found in shallows, though can be observed near deep water over dense water vegetation.
 Goliath herons can even be found in small watering holes.
-They have ranged in elevation from sea level to 2100 m.
-They tend to prefer pristine wetlands and generally avoid areas where human disturbances are a regular occurrence.
+They range in elevation from sea level to 2100 m.
+They tend to prefer pristine wetlands, and generally avoid areas where human disturbance is a regular occurrence.